 In order to monitor progress towards improving Bolton's image as it relates to diversity, equity and inclusion, to elevate any emerging issues that may arise, as well as to assist in the implementation of the below recommendation, the Diversity Commission recommends that the Bolton Board of Selectman institute a permanent voluntary Human Rights and Equity Commission.
 The Commission recommends that this permanent Commission be modeled off of the current Commissions Charter but with more autonomy to act on its own while still serving to advise the Board of Selectmen.
 The goal for the composition of this Human Rights and Equity Commission should be to recruit a diverse pool of volunteers that represent the various minority and majority populations that reside in Bolton.

-This Commission should be provided a line item in the Annual Budget in order to implement such recommendations as outlined below that the Board of Selectman sets as goals to achieve.
+This Commission should be provided a line item in the Annual Budget in order to implement such recommendations as outlined below.

 Formal Training and Education